sadieljc/complete-guide-to-dapr-for-dotnet-and-azure-developers-building-and-managing-microservices-4252081/README.md

-# Azure Dapr for .NET Developers Part 1
+# Complete Guide to Dapr for .NET and Azure Developers: Building and Managing Microservices
-This is the repository for the LinkedIn Learning course Azure Dapr for .NET Developers Part 1.
+This is the repository for the LinkedIn Learning course Complete Guide to Dapr for .NET and Azure Developers: Building and Managing Microservices.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Azure Dapr for .NET Developers Part 1][lil-thumbnail-url]